News agency: Government funded

+Alternative news agencies

 News sources, collectively, described as alternative media provide reporting which emphasizes a self-defined "non-corporate view" as a contrast to the points of view expressed in corporate media and government-generated news releases.
 Internet-based alternative news agencies form one component of these sources.

 Associations

 There are several different associations of news agencies.
 EANA is the European Alliance of Press Agencies, while the OANA is an association of news agencies of the Asia-Pacific region.
 MINDS is a global network of leading news agencies collaborating in new media business.